 Explaining Long-Term Illness to a Child

-Honest communication is crucial to helping a child adjust to a serious medical condition.
+Honest communication is vital to helping a child adjust to a serious medical condition.
 It's important for a child to know that he or she is sick and will be getting lots of care.
-The hospital and the medicine may feel frightening, but they're part of helping your child feel better.
+The hospital, tests, and medicine may feel frightening, but they're part of helping your child feel better.

 Avoid saying "This won't hurt" if the procedure is likely to be painful.
-Instead, be honest if a procedure may cause some discomfort, pain, pressure, or stinging, but then reassure your child that it will be temporary and that you'll be there to offer support while or after it's done.
+Instead, be honest if a procedure may cause some discomfort, pain, pressure, or stinging.
+But then reassure your child that it will be temporary and that you'll be there to offer support.

 Many hospitals give parents the option to speak to their child about a long-term diagnosis alone, or with the doctor or the entire medical team (doctors, social workers, nurses, etc.) present.
 Your doctor or other medical professional probably can offer advice on how to talk to your child about the illness.